- Who are we

 - News & Comments

-See below for details of our four Regional Groups:
+See below for details of our four Regional Branches:

 Events and activities include:

-To join the East Anglia Group, simply contact our Coordinators:
+To join the East Anglia Branch, simply contact our Coordinator: firstname.lastname@example.org

-The group aims to strengthen experience-sharing, networking, knowledge exchange and interaction between TAA members in Scotland and the North of England, as well as fostering links with research and training institutions active in overseas agriculture and development.
+The branch aims to strengthen experience-sharing, networking, knowledge exchange and interaction between TAA members in the North of England, as well as fostering links with research and training institutions active in overseas agriculture and development.
+The branch liaises closely with the Scotland Branch.

 Events are arranged approximately twice per year.
 These are normally organised as informal symposia which focus on topical issues with adequate time for interaction amongst participants.